dit2121dsc/Thesis/README.md

-New Code about the Named Entity Recognition in Scientific Text
+The Named Entity Recognition in Scientific Text project